How to Set Up a Google Shopping Feed for Shopify (2026 Guide)

 Automate Your Shopify Feed with AI

 Manually managing a Google Shopping feed for thousands of Shopify products is unsustainable.
-AI-powered feed optimization tools like FeedOn automate the entire pipeline — connecting to your Shopify store, optimizing titles and descriptions, extracting missing attributes, auditing for errors, and publishing to every channel.
+AI-powered feed optimization tool like FeedOn automate the entire pipeline — connecting to your Shopify store, optimizing titles and descriptions, extracting missing attributes, auditing for errors, and publishing to every channel.

 Start a free 7-day trial — no credit card required.
 Connect your Shopify store and see your feed health score in under 5 minutes.